 A package version is a fixed snapshot of the package contents and related metadata.
-The package version lets you manage changes and track what's different each time you release or deploy a specific set of changes added to a package.
-When you're ready to create a package version, you can do it quickly using the Salesforce CLI.
+The package version lets you manage changes and track what's different each time you release or deploy a specific set of changes.

 Before you create a package version, first specify package details, such as the package ID, ancestors, dependencies, and major and minor version numbers, in the sfdx-project.json file.
 Verify that the metadata you want to change or add in the new package version is located in the package's main directory.